 Groups working in this general area include:

 We also note the research done on waves.
-In the School of Mathematics waves are studied in heterogeneous media, of which good examples are composite materials and bone.
+In the Department of Mathematics waves are studied in heterogeneous media, of which good examples are composite materials and bone.
 The complex microstructure of such materials gives rise to a complex wave field.
 Often the interest is how an effective wave propagates through the medium.
 In order to study problems in this domain, many different types of mathematics are required including the development of fundamental analytical techniques, computational methods, probability theory and the use of many aspects of the theories of acoustics, elasticity and water waves.
 For more information, visit:

 The Modelling and Simulation Centre (MaSC)

 MaSC is a University of Manchester Research Centre that makes use of continuum modelling to investigate topics ranging from the micro-structure of materials to the flow of ocean currents.
 It forms part of the Dalton Nuclear Institute and has strong links with the Materials Performance Centre, The University of Manchester Aerospace Research Institute (UMARI), the Tyndall Centre and the Laser Processing Centre.